YohanReddy/trailblaze/README.md

 ## 🌐 Deployment

-The masterpiece, FITQUEST, now shines brightly on the digital horizon, powered by Vercel.
+The masterpiece, TrailBlaze, now shines brightly on the digital horizon, powered by Vercel.
 Embark on your fitness journey by following this guiding star:

-<h1><strong>Vercel Link:</strong> <a href="https://fit-quest-gamified-fitness-tracking-webapp.vercel.app/">FitQuest</a></h1>
+<h1><strong>Vercel Link:</strong> <a href="http://trailblaze-one.vercel.app/">TrailBlaze</a></h1>

 Explore the exciting features, and should you encounter any challenges or wish to share your fitness insights, our "Reviews" page eagerly awaits your participation.

-We extend our sincerest gratitude for choosing FITQUEST.
+We extend our sincerest gratitude for choosing TrailBlaze.
 May your fitness journey with us be a symphony of well-being and vitality.
 If you have any inquiries or require fitness assistance, our dedicated support team stands poised to assist.

-**Step into the world of fitness with FITQUEST!** 🏃‍♂🚴‍♂️
+**Step into the world of fitness with TrailBlaze!** 🏃‍♂🚴‍♂️